German legal provisions governing hearing protectors

-Irrespective of the actual level of workplace noise, employers have an obligation to prevent or reduce it as far as possible.
-The state of the art serves as the point of reference for this purpose.
-If one of the upper action values of the German Ordinance on noise and vibration protection is violated, the employer must draw up a plan of technical and organizational noise abatement measures, and implement them.
+Irrespective of the level of noise, the German Occupational Health and Safety Act (ArbSchG) states that exposure to noise at workplaces must be avoided or reduced to the greatest possible extent.
+The state of the art serves here as the point of reference.
+If one of the upper action values of the German Noise and Vibrations Occupational Safety and Health Ordinance (LärmVibrationsArbSchV) is violated, the employer must draw up and implement a programme of technical and organizational noise control measures.

-If the noise exposure cannot be avoided, suitable hearing protection must be selected.
-The Ordinance on noise and vibration protection requires the employer to offer his employees suitable hearing protection when the lower action values for exposure are exceeded (LEX,8h > 80 dB(A) and LpC,peak > 135 dB(C)).
-Once the upper action values have been reached, wearing of the hearing protection is mandatory (LEX,8h ≥ 85 dB(A) and LpC,peak ≥ 137 dB(C)).
+If noise exposure cannot be avoided, suitable hearing protectors must be selected.
+The LärmVibrationsArbSchV requires the employer to make suitable hearing protectors available to his employees when the lower exposure action values are exceeded (LEX,8h > 80 dB(A) and LpC,peak > 135 dB(C)).
+Once the upper action values are reached, the use of hearing protection as specified is a requirement (LEX,8h ≥ 85 dB(A) and LpC,peak ≥ 137 dB(C)).

-The hearing protection selected must be such that the exposure limit values at the user's ear are observed in consideration of the sound attenuation of the hearing protector.
+Hearing protectors must be selected so that the limits for the permissible exposure at the user's ear are observed taking account of the sound attenuation of the hearing protector.
 For the residual level L’ at the ear, the following therefore apply: L’EX,8h ≤ 85 dB(A) and L’pC,peak ≤ 137 dB(C).
-The HML check is used as the default method in Germany for calculation of the residual level at the ear.
+The HML check is used as standard in Germany for calculation of the residual level at the ear.
 It must first be determined whether the noise at the workplace is generally of high or medium frequency (HM class) or low frequency (L class).
-Accordingly, either the M value or the L value of the hearing protector is then used as the sound attenuation.
+Either the M value or the L value of the hearing protector is used accordingly as the attenuation value.

-Correction values must also be applied for use in the field.
-These take account of the fact that the attenuation values measured during type testing of the hearing protector are generally not reached in industrial use.
-Besides ageing and soiling of the products, a particular reason for this is incorrect or careless fitting of the hearing protector.
+In addition, correction values for use in the field (de-rating) must be applied.
+These take account of the fact that the sound attenuation values measured during type examination of the hearing protector are not generally reached under industrial conditions.
+Besides ageing and soiling of the products, a particular reason for this is incorrect or careless fitting and/or wearing of the hearing protectors.

-More detailed information on the HML check and correction values for use in the field can be found in DGUV Regel 112-194 (so far: BGR/GUV-R 194) and DGUV Information 212-024 (so far: BGI/GUV-I 5024).
-This selection method also forms the basis for the IFA selection program (see below) and the IFA list of approved products contained in DGUV Regel 112-194.
+More detailed information on the HML check and correction values for use in the field can be found in DGUV Rule 112-194 (formerly: BGR/GUV-R 194) and DGUV Informative publication 212-024 (formerly: BGI/GUV-I 5024).
+This selection method also forms the basis for the IFA selection program (see below) and the IFA list of approved products found in DGUV Rule 112-194.